theanalyst/swag/README.md

 # README

-Terraform swag to bring up a tiny ceph cluster
+Terraform swag to bring up a tiny ceph cluster for the

+  **Storage WAr Games**

 ## First steps

+These steps assume you will be performing them from inside the `terraform` directory in the repository's root directory.

 From your openstack cloud provider, download your openrc file and source in your env.
 Then create a file called myvars.tfvars for eg

 ```
 image_name=myimage